obriencj/koji-smoky-dingo/docs/commands/bulk-tag-builds.rst

    -f NVR_FILE, --file NVR_FILE
                          Read list of builds from file, one NVR per line.
                          Specify - to read from stdin.
-   --strict              Stop processing at the first failure --owner OWNER         Force missing package listings to be created with the
+   --create              Create the tag if it doesn't exist already --strict              Stop processing at the first failure --owner OWNER         Force missing package listings to be created with the
                          specified owner